-A: No. You should join an EXT.
+A: No and yes.
+You should join an EXT.
 Group to first serve and love the Body of Christ.
-We need to challenge ourselves on this issue of consumerism.
+We need to challenge ourselves not to be self-absorbed consumers.
 If the members of Christ’s church dedicate themselves to loving God and loving people, then everyone will be cared for.
-If we enter Christianity to be served, then when we face trial there will be no unity in Christ to hold us together.
+If we enter Christianity to be served first rather than served last, then when we face trial there will be no unity in Christ to hold us together.

 Q: In addition to EXT.
 Groups what is available for children and youth?

 A: Children’s Church meets during the sermon on Sunday mornings.
-High school and middle school youth group meets on Sunday evenings.
-Please visit the student ministry section of our website for complete information about RPC youth group.
+High school and middle school youth group meet on Sunday evenings.
+Please visit the student ministry section for complete information about RPC youth group.